2018 Brought A 'Tectonic Shift' In The Gun Control Movement, Advocates Say

 Soon after that, Phil Scott, the Republican governor of Vermont — another gun-friendly state — signed the most extensive gun control measures that state has seen.

 According to the Giffords Center, this year marks a "tectonic shift" for gun control legislation in the states.
-By their count, more than half the states passed dozens of gun control measures.
+By its count, more than half the states passed dozens of gun control measures.
 That includes eight states, plus the District of Columbia, that passed extreme risk protection orders, known as "red flag" laws.

 Contrast that with 2013, after the elementary school shooting in Newtown, Conn., when states passed more laws loosening gun restrictions, rather than tightening them.